thinktandem/tandem/docs/guides/sales-marketing-channels.md

 ## Social Media

+Find a place online where our target personas gather.
+Infiltrate it.
+Ask questions, start conversations, and present our services as solutions.

 ### LinkedIn

 Where we can share longer-form comments on the things we're reading, thinking, and saying.
 Professional audience that can potentially include all our target personas.
 Very little traffic currently.